Funding to fuel your business

 A:

 A bankruptcy in your past doesn’t necessarily preclude you from getting a small business loan, but it might make it more challenging.
-While not all lenders have the same requirements after bankruptcy, it’s unlikely a customer would qualify within the first year.
+While not all lenders have the same requirements after bankruptcy, it’s unlikely a borrower would qualify within the first year.
 Many lenders will require at least one year of improving credit history following the disposition of a bankruptcy.

 A: